gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/gearbox-anatomy.rst

    .. glossary::

       Gear Reduction
          Also known as a gear ratio.
-In any rotational power transmission system (typically involving motors and :term:`servos <Servo>` in FTC), a gear ratio defines both the number of rotations of the system's input and the number of rotations of the output.
+In any rotational power transmission system (typically involving motors and :term:`servos <Servo>` in FTC\ |reg|), a gear ratio defines both the number of rotations of the system's input and the number of rotations of the output.

          For instance, a NeveRest 20 gearmotor consists of an unmodified :term:`NeveRest Motor` and a planetary gearbox that has a gear ratio of 20:1 (or, when spoken, "20 to 1").
 This means that in order for the output shaft of the gearbox to rotate 1 time, the input shaft of the motor must rotate 20 times.
 Gear ratios are one of the most important design considerations about a power transmission component.